 VIDEO: Subtropical storm to unravel over NZ for long weekend

-Severe gales, heavy rain and travel disruptions are expected for NZ as a sub-tropical storm moves in to our region.
+Severe gales, heavy rain and travel disruptions are setting in for NZ as a sub-tropical storm powers up for Thursday, before weakening this long weekend.

 We have extensive details as we go into the long Easter Weekend with pockets of severe weather around New Zealand.